A tax rebate is available for super contributions made on behalf of low-income spouses.

 By aligning payroll functions with the regular reporting of taxation and superannuation obligations, it is anticipated that the new rules will reduce the compliance burden (and costs) for employers, and also facilitate early intervention by the ATO as part of its compliance focus.

-Under the proposed legislation, from 1 July 2019, STP will be broadened to include all employers (i.e., including employers with 19 or less employees).
+From 1 July 2019, STP was broadened to include all employers (i.e., including employers with 19 or less employees).

 Superannuation for the Self-Employed